 Dan started working ReVision in 2004 at the Liberty branch, when we were still Energyworks.
 Bringing lots of professional experience in plumbing with him, Dan started as an intern/shop guy and rapidly grew into a project manager.
 He moved to Portland to begin growing our new branch just a few short years later.

 Dan is licensed and knowledgeable in multiple trades including electrical, plumbing, and solid fuels.
-He is licensed in natural and LP gas and is a certified solar thermal installer.
+He is licensed in natural and LP gas, is a Master Plumber and is a certified solar thermal installer.
 Dan juggles a number of key responsibilities at ReVision, including project scheduling, installations, and customer service.

 - Email: email@example.com